DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   b.
 The study-level metadata includes the research context and design, data collection methods, structure of data files, secondary data sources, data validation procedures and modifications made to data, and information on data confidentiality, access and use conditions (if applicable).
 Key documentation can serve as sources for this information, for example, project reports, lab books, questionnaires or interview guides used in surveys or interviews, as well as publications.

   c.
 It is recommended to assign or capture descriptive, technical, administrative, structural and preservation metadata for the dataset in digital repositories.
-It is also important to provide a unique identifier for the dataset (e.g., DOI, purl, handle) and make sure that the data meets citation requirement (if applicable).
+It is also important to provide a unique identifier for the dataset (e.g., DOI, ARK, PURL, Handle, URI) and make sure that the data meets citation requirements (if applicable).

   d.
 This metadata may be created or collected by referring to different metadata standards or schemas.
 Based on the examination of some datasets and a review of several metadata standards, such as Dublin Core (DC) and Data Documentation Initiative (DDI), the group would like to recommend a list of elements to be considered for documenting SPSS research data (See Appendix B).